My beliefs have changed.

-Immediately there was the memory of when our kids were little – they would do something wrong, knowing they did wrong (get into the cookie jar, make a mess in the floor, jump in the mud puddle before church, or any number of childhood “wrongs”).
+Immediately there was the memory of when our kids were little – they would do something wrong, knowing they did wrong.
+Whether it was to get into the cookie jar, make a mess in the floor, jump in the mud puddle before church, or any number of childhood “wrongs”.

 I remember how they might look downcast, or sorrowful, even pouting.

 I also remember how that I got on to them, scolded them, and occasionally gave them a swat or two on their backsides for what they had done.